FINTLabs/fint-coding-guidelines/README.md

 * Each test should clean up after itself.
 * Each test must be isolated, do not rely on the result of another test.
 * Do not rely on test order.
-* Keep the tests simple, avoid the use of frameworks if possible (do not use the Spring container in the test if it is not necessary).
+* Keep the tests simple, avoid the use of frameworks if possible (_do not use the Spring container in the test if it is not necessary_).
-* Always run all tests before committing changes into the repository.
 * Consistency, the tests should pass or fail in a consistent manner.
 If you have a test that is unstable, delete it/rewrite it.
+* * Always run all tests before committing changes into the repository.

 ### Test naming

 Name the unit test containing these parts **[[4]](#references)**:
 1. **Unit of work**.
-What is the feature we are testing? (often this is the method name)
+What is the feature we are testing? (this is usually the method name)
 2. **State under test**.
 What is the input to the test?
 3. **Expected behavior**.
 What is the expected outcome`